domscontent/domscontent.github.io/_pages/about.md

 ---

-*If you're a founder, small business owner, or operator looking for practical marketing help, advice on automating business operations, or AI agents, check out my [services](/services) page.*
+*If you're a founder or business owner looking for practical marketing help, advice on automating business operations, or AI agents, check out my [services](/services) page.*

 I offer LinkedIn ghostwriting and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).

-I also offer AI business process automation and AI agent consultation.
+I also offer business process automation and AI agent build projects and consultation services.

 Otherwise, thanks for stopping by!